pranigopu/pranigopu.github.io/docs/effectiveness/extreme-ownership.md

 If something is too complex to deal with as a whole, it means it cannot be dealt with as a whole since it cannot be kept in focus at once.
 Hence, trying to deal with such complexity without any effort at simplification is going to lead to a poor ability to retain the essentials and thus identify the priorities.

 To draw from Willink and Babin (p.
 140-141), combat, like anything in life, has inherent layers of complexities.
-Simplifying as much as possible is crucial to success.
-When plans and orders are too complicated, people may not understand them.
-And when things go wrong, and they inevitably do go wrong, complexity compounds issues that can spiral out of control into total disaster.
-Plans and orders must be communicated in a manner that is simple, clear, and concise.
-Everyone that is part of the mission must know and understand his or her role in the mission and what to do in the event of likely contingencies.
+Simplifying as much as possible is key to success.
+When plans and orders are too complex, we or others in our team may not understand them, and when things go wrong, complexity together with the lack of understanding compounds challenges.

+Hence: _Plans and orders must be communicated in a manner that is simple, clear and concise.
+Everyone that is part of the mission must know and understand his or her role in the mission and what to do in the event of likely contingencies._

+---

 This is where extreme ownership comes in: _As a leader, it does not matter how well you feel you have presented the information or communicated an order, plan, tactic, or strategy.
 If your team does not get it, you have not kept things simple and you have failed.
 You must brief to ensure the lowest common denominator on the team understands.
 It is critical to keep plans and communication simple.
 Following this rule is crucial to the success of any team in any combat, business or life._